 A Final Tip: Forget the Add-ons

-Like was mentioned, the main goal of dealers is to make as much money as they can.
-They’ll try to sell you on all the available add-ons, but remember: if you’re financing the car, the cost for accessories will go through the rough.
+The main goal of dealers is to make as much money as they can.
+They’ll try to sell you on all the available add-ons, but remember: if you’re financing the car, the cost for accessories will go through the roof.
 Keep the add-ons to a minimum, and your wallet will help you.
-Yes, you really can live without the seat warmers, and a portable GPS (or your phone) is much cheaper than anything add-on system.
+Yes, you really can live without the seat warmers, and using GPS on your phone is much cheaper than an add-on system.